thesauri/reversai/README.md

 4. Run `virtualenv venv`
 5. Run `source venv/bin/activate`
 6. Run `pip install -r requirements.txt`
+7. If you want to add some other packages, contact the organizers
-7. In a new terminal session, navigate to the `frontend` directory
+8. In a new terminal session, navigate to the `frontend` directory
-8. Run `yarn`
+9. Run `yarn`

 ## Running
 1. In the `backend` directory, run `python main.py --black human --white human`